Optimization Methods for Large-Scale Machine Learning: Overview of Optimization Methods

 Along this horizontal axis, one finds other methods as well.
 In our investigation, we classify two main groups as \emph{dynamic sample size} and \emph{gradient aggregation} methods, both of which aim to improve the rate of convergence from sublinear to linear.
 These methods do not simply compute mini-batches of fixed size, nor do they compute full gradients in every iteration.
 Instead, they dynamically replace or incorporate new gradient information in order to construct a more reliable step with smaller variance than an SG step.
 For this reason, we refer to the methods along the horizontal axis as \emph{noise reduction methods}.
 We discuss methods of this type in \S\ref{sec.noise_reduction}.

 Along the second axis in Figure~\ref{view1} are algorithms that, in a broad sense, attempt to overcome the adverse effects of high nonlinearity and ill-conditioning.
 For such algorithms, we use the term \emph{second-order methods}, which encompasses a variety of strategies; see \S\ref{sec.second_order}.
-We discuss well known inexact Newton and quasi-Newton methods, as well as (generalized) Gauss-Newton methods~\cite{Bert96,Schr01}, the natural gradient method~\cite{Amar98}, and scaled gradient iterations such as \textsc{RMSprop}~\cite{TielHint12} and \textsc{AdaGrad}~\cite{DuchHazaSing11}.
+We discuss well known inexact Newton and quasi-Newton methods, as well as (generalized) Gauss-Newton methods~\cite{Bert96,Schr01}, the natural gradient method~\cite{Amar98}, and scaled gradient iterations~\cite{TielHint12,DuchHazaSing11}.

 We caution that the schematic representation of methods presented in Figure~\ref{view1} should not be taken too literally since it is not possible to truly organize algorithms so simply, or to include all methods along only two such axes.
 For example, one could argue that iterate averaging methods do not neatly belong in the category of second-order methods, even though we place them there, and one could argue that gradient methods with momentum \cite{Poly64} or acceleration \cite{Nest83,Nest04} do belong in this category, even though we discuss them separately in \S\ref{sec.other}.
 Nevertheless, Figure~\ref{view1} provides a useful road map as we describe and analyze a large collection of optimization methods of various forms and characteristics.
 Moreover, our two-dimensional roadmap is useful in that it suggests that optimization methods do not need to exist along the coordinate axes only; e.g., a batch Newton method is placed at the lower-right corner, and one may consider various combinations of second-order and noise reduction schemes.